Frequently Asked Questions

 What depends on many factors.
 Identifying what's most important to you is one of the many things a counselor will help you figure out.
 Then searching websites and reference books in the CCIC will help you decide.

 No. Students must meet minimum requirements for transfer admission, e.g. GPA, courses taken, etc., complete an application and other specific admission requirements detailed by each institution.

 TC3 does have a few articulation agreements with other colleges.
 These agreements outline specific academic requirements that must be met in order to transfer with junior-level status.
 You must also apply and meet transfer admissions requirements.
 The final decision regarding admission rests solely with the transfer institution.
 Current articulation agreements are on file in the CCIC.

 It is best to know which major you want when applying to your transfer school.
 In some cases this may vary, but deciding on a major soon will help you plan your academic coursework at TC3.
 If you are unclear, speak with a career counselor to work on clarifying your goals.

 It depends on what you'd like to study at the next school and what school you'd like to transfer to.
 In general, A.S. and A.A. programs are designed for transfer purposes.
 Speak with your advisor and a transfer counselor.

 We have SUNY applications in the CCIC and some other New York state college applications.
 If we don't have the application you need, you can contact that school or find what you need on their website.

 You will have to have your official TC3 transcript sent to the admissions office of the schools to which you are applying.
-You can request them at TC3 in room 215 or on IQ.Web.
 You will also have to have transcripts sent from any other colleges you have attended.
 Contact those schools directly.

 The transfer Institution always makes the final decisions on this.
 But if you have worked closely with your advisor and a transfer counselor, most courses for which you got a C or better will transfer.